cs1302uga/cs1302-str-list/README.md

   not mandatory to implement all methods of `StringList` within this class.
 The exact list of methods this class must implement are listed in the method section for `BaseStringList` in the provided UML diagram above.
-  Remember, since `BaseStringList` is an abstract parent to both `ArrayStringList` and `LinkedStringList`, it's methods must be implemented without reference to the underlying data structure.
-In other words, within `BaseStringList`, you should not use arrays or nodes.
+  Remember, since `BaseStringList` is an abstract parent to both `ArrayStringList` and `LinkedStringList`, its methods must be implemented without reference to the underlying data structure.
+In other words, **within `BaseStringList`, you cannot use arrays or nodes**.
 The code contained in this class must be general enough to work with both.

   * **Note:** The methods that are listed in the UML diagram in `BaseStringList` must be implemented